 China Everbright Capital Limited as the Sole Sponsor satisfies the independence criteria applicable to the sponsor as set out in Rule 6A.07 of the GEM Listing Rules.
-The Sole Sponsor made an application on our behalf to the Stock Exchange for listing of, and permission to deal in, the Shares in issue and to be issued as mentioned herein.
-The Sole Sponsor has received or will receive a sponsor's fee of HK\$3.5 million in connection with the Listing.
-The sponsor's fee relates solely to services provided by the Sole Sponsor in its capacity as a sponsor, and not other services which it may provide, such as (without limitation) book-building, pricing and underwriting.
+The Sole Sponsor made an [REDACTED] on our behalf to the Stock Exchange for [REDACTED] of, and permission to deal in, the Shares in issue and to be issued as mentioned herein.
+The Sole Sponsor has received or will receive a sponsor's fee of HK\$3.5 million in connection with the [REDACTED].
+The sponsor's fee relates solely to services provided by the Sole Sponsor in its capacity as a sponsor, and not other services which it may provide, such as (without limitation) [REDACTED].